KDE/clazy/docs/checks/README-skipped-base-method.md

 # skipped-base-method

-Warns when calling a method from the "grand-base class" instead of the base-class method.
+Warns when calling a method from the "grand-base class" instead of the base-class one.

 Example:
 ```